exoit/ChangeLogHelper/README.md

 ChangeLogHelper
 ===============
-This library generates an activity showing the app's changelog from an xml file.
+This library makes it easy to show your app's changelog in an activity.

 Example
 ------